-Project IEEE P802.15 Working Group for Wireless s Personal Area Networks (WPANs) Title Technical Specification Draft for P SSS scheme Date Submitted 06 November 2004 Source [Andreas Wolf] Voice:[+49.700.965.32637] [DWA Wireless GmbH] Fax:[] [Menzelstr.
-23/24, D-12157 Berlin, Germany] E-mail: [aw@dw-a.com] Re: Abstract This document describes the Parallel Seque for IEEE 802.15.4b technical specification ence Spread Spectrum (PSSS) scheme Purpose Discussion Notice This document has been prepared to assist the IEEE P802.15.
-It is offered as a basis for discussion and is not binding on the contributing individual(s) or organization(s).
-The material in this document is subject to change in form and content after further study.
-The contributor(s) reserve(s) the right to add, amend or withdraw material contained herein.
-Release The contributor acknowledges and accep property of IEEE and may be made publicly
+Project IEEE P802.15 Working Group for Wire less Personal Area Networks (WPANs) Title Technical Specification Draft for PSSS scheme Date Submitted 06 November 2004 Source [Andreas Wolf] Voice:[+49.700.965.32637] [DWA Wireless GmbH] Fax:[] [Menzelstr.
+23/24, D-12157 Berlin, Germany] E-mail: [aw@dw-a.com] Re: Abstract This document describes the Parallel So for IEEE 802.15.4b technical specification equence Spread Spectrum (PSSS) scheme Purpose Discussion Notice basis for discussion and is not bindi organization(s).
+The material in this do sist the IEEE P802.15.
+It is offered as a ing on the contributing individual(s) or ocument is subject to change in form and utor(s) reserve(s) the right to add, amend Release The contributor acknowledges and ac property of IEEE and may be made pub cepts that this contribution becomes the licly available by P802.15.